-Jury Services -- The Jury Management Program of the Ninth Judicial Circuit was initiated in October of 1990, in response to a Florida Supreme Court administrative order, to efficiently manage the time and fiscal resources allocated to jury services.
-Through automation and effective management, jurors are used more efficiently, resulting in less inconvenience to citizens since fewer people need to be summoned for jury service.
+Jury Services -- The Ninth Judicial Circuit's Jury Management Program was initiated in October of 1990, in response to a Florida Supreme Court administrative order, to efficiently manage the time and fiscal resources allocated to jury services.
+Through automation and effective management, jurors are used more efficiently, resulting in fewer people needing to be summoned for jury service and therefore less inconvenience to our citizens.
 Prospective jurors called to service can submit an acceptable excuse or request a postponement by sending an email via the court's Internet website.
 In the state of Florida, prospective jurors are randomly summoned from a database provided by the Florida Department of Highway Safety and Motor Vehicles.
-This method of jury selection offers a more consistent and representative pool of prospective jurors than those methods using state-issued driver licenses or identification cards.
 Jurors are required to serve for one day or the length of one trial.
-They are compensated at the rate of \$15 per day for the first three days in the event they are not paid by their employers, are unemployed or are self-employed.
+They are compensated at the rate of \$15 per day for the first three days if they are not paid by their employers, are unemployed, or are self-employed.
 Juror pay increases to \$30 per day after the fourth day.
 Prospective jurors report to the jury assembly room before they are assigned to a case.

-In Orange County, jurors can take advantage of free bus service on any existing Lynx bus route for transportation to and from the courthouse.
+In Orange County, jurors can take

+advantage of free Lynx bus service for transportation to and from the courthouse.
 In order to prepare for jury service, Orange TV airs a daily video, produced by Court Administration, with juror information.
 In addition, an orientation video is shown every morning at both the Orange and Osceola County Courthouses.
 The NinthCircuit.org website enables prospective jurors to check in after 5 p.m. to receive the next day's reporting instructions.
-In Orange County, pagers are also available to alert prospective jurors who need to leave the courthouse for a few minutes.
-Storage lockers are available in case jurors want to secure their personal belongings.
-There are also vending machines, pay phones, board games and reading materials that create a more comfortable environment.
-Additionally, the jury assembly room has cable TV and wireless internet access.
+Also, jurors can use storage lockers to secure their personal belongings.
+Additionally, vending machines, pay phones, board games, and reading materials create a more comfortable environment.
+Plus, the jury assembly room is equipped with cable TV and free wireless Internet access.
 The Cyber Cafe allows visitors the chance to browse the Internet or play computer games on any of its 21 computers.
-Books and magazines are donated for jurors to read/take home as they choose.
-In Orange County, free childcare is offered for jurors' children through A Place for Children.
-Reservations for this service are required.
+Books and magazines are donated for jurors to read or take home as they choose.

 In Osceola County, the spacious jury assembly area is also equipped with amenities including vending machines, courtesy phones, a microwave, a refrigerator and complimentary coffee and tea service.
 A 12-computer Cyber Cafe enables jurors to browse the Internet or play computer games.
 The Cyber Cafe also contains a fax machine and laptop connections, as well as wireless capability for juror use.
 Reading materials, televisions, board games and "quiet rooms" make the jurors' experiences more enjoyable.
 Storage lockers are available free of charge to secure personal items while at lunch or in a courtroom.
-For additional information about Jury Services in Orange County, call 407-836-2206 and in Osceola County, call 407-742-2423.
+For additional information about jury services, in Orange County call 407-836-2206 and in Osceola County call 407-742-2423.

 Law Student Internships -- Each year, the court matches a limited number of law school students with judges for a judicial internship for one semester or summer.
-Those selected work closely with the judges, observe court proceedings and perform legal research and writing for their assigned judge or group of judges.
+Those selected work closely with the judges, observe court proceedings, and perform legal research and writing for their assigned judge or group of judges.
 The internships are volunteer positions (unpaid).
 Students in their second or third year of law school are preferred, and the interns must commit to a minimum of ten hours per week.
 Interns are subject to a criminal background check.
 If you are interested in a law student internship, please email a cover letter which includes your approximate start and end dates and approximate hours per week available to work to ctadds1@ocnjcc.org.
 Also, attach a résumé, short writing sample, and a transcript of your law school grades.
 For further information, contact 407-836-0411.